 - Encouraging students to participate in broader (school, community, national, etc.) ocean protection efforts

-Winners from each category will receive a free Aquarium program at their school in the fall ($400 value).
-Winners and honorable mention recipients will be recognized at our World Oceans Day event and featured on our website and in our education newsletter.
+Winners from each category will receive a free Aquarium program at their school in the fall of 2017 ($450 value).
+Winners and honorable mention recipients will be recognized at our World Oceans Day event on June 4, 2017, and featured on our website and in our education newsletter.

 School Group: Open to all K–12 school groups in New England.
 A school group must be affiliated with a school and include a faculty advisor.
 Examples include: entire school, a club, classroom, etc. Self-nominations are welcome.

 Teacher: Open to all K–12 classroom teachers in New England.
 Self-nominations are welcome.